What I Wish Someone Told Me Before I Started My Blog

 I wanted my blog to be authentic and have unique content and my own photographs.
 But not all of us can start with a great camera and expert photographic skills.

 You also don’t want to steal photos from just anywhere, since that is a bit immoral and can get you in copyright problems.
-But what you can do is use the tens of websites out there that specialise in not only selling photos for commercial use but even giving them out for free.
+But what you can do is use the tens of websites out there that specialize in not only selling photos for commercial use but even giving them out for free.

 So all the photos you see on my website right now, except the one of me obviously, come from such a website.
 I do not recommend doing this forever since you do want to create unique photos and keep your visitors engaged with unique content, but it’s of great help when you are starting out.